lmouline/greycat/doc/start/temporal.md

 });
 ```

-Then, we specify a timepoint and create nodes, attributes, and relations
+Then, we specify a time point and create nodes, attributes, and relations

 ```java
 long timepoint_0 = 0;